kooya3/youtube-ely/README.md

 > ![elyees-youtube-2 netlify app_ (1)](https://user-images.githubusercontent.com/84116117/218281474-eed01ae4-5396-4e96-9c75-bb5978d67ea5.png)
 This project was based on creating a youtube clone using API and ReactJS.
 >> The project itself is a masterpiece for me but I havent had the oportunity to test it out completely.
->> It has a few bugs and not everything works as perfect and in sync as the real youtube
+>> It has a few bugs and not everything works as perfect and in sync as the real youtube, but it still is an amazing experience for me because it awakens me to the possibilities of coding and progromming whicha are limitless.

+This project was deployed to netlify via their online platform

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4c3caf7e-013b-406c-bfcc-3f931c421a98/deploy-status)](https://app.netlify.com/sites/elyees-youtube-2/deploys)